 The phone call ended, and at first, it seemed like nothing had happened.
 But then nothing kept happening, over and over, and it was years before I saw Elyssa again.
 I missed her bitterly during that time, but swallowed my feelings and buried them deep inside the remotest corners of my heart; they were too much for me to bear without something breaking inside me.

-My fiery relationship with Sylvian came to an end, I met someone else, and they didn't allow me to pretend nothing mattered and act as if I couldn't be hurt by the loss of a child, just by burying the grief deep inside.
+My fiery relationship with Rose came to an end, I met someone else, and they didn't allow me to pretend nothing mattered and act as if I couldn't be hurt by the loss of a child, just by burying the grief deep inside.
 She poked me, prodded me, tried to understand why I wasn´t in contact with my daughter.

 She said it wasn´t normal for a parent to abandon their child like this, even if the father and mother weren't together, the child would still need them, and whatever issues the adults had between them shouldn't cause the child to lose either of them.